be creating story maps to retell the stories.

 - be attempting to write words and short sentences related to the stories using identifiable letters.

-- creating our own stories of the naughty bus.
+- creating our own stories of the mixed up chameleon.

 - be segmenting the sounds and blending them together to read words